ReFILE: Online T1 adjustment requests for EFILE service providers

 What are the benefits of the ReFILE service?

 - Quick – you will know much sooner how much tax your client may owe, compared to making adjustments on paper.

 - Cost efficient – no postage costs and less paper to buy.

-- Environmentally friendly – most submissions are made online instead of on paper.
+- Environmentally friendly – submissions are made online instead of on paper.

 - Simple – use the EFILE software you are most familiar with.

 You will receive immediate confirmation that your ReFILE submission was accepted or rejected.
 The confirmation number and the document control number from the software are the reference numbers for your ReFILE submission.
 Keep these two numbers in case you need to use them later.

 You can use the ReFILE service if the following conditions apply:

 - You are an EFILE service provider in good standing with the CRA.
 This means you were accepted to use EFILE or your EFILE privileges have not been suspended or revoked.
 Learn more about EFILE.

 - You use certified EFILE software with the ReFILE service.